 TL;DR: Century-old portions of a partially-abandoned hospital.

 History: Construction began in 1910 and would remain unfinished until late-1914.
 The facility became the city’s premiere medical center, peaking around 300 beds following decades of expansions and renovations.
 Postwar economic and industrial changes drastically affected the population of the city, which trickled down to financial strains on the hospital, itself.
-The last capital project came in 1974 with the demolition and replacement of a large wing, and for the next two decades the place slowly went into decline.
+The last capital project came in 1974 with the demolition and replacement of a large wing, and in the decades that followed the place slowly went into decline.

-The aging facility was sold and became corporate-owned in 1993, but layoffs continued as the city continued to falter, and the inevitable shutdown drew near.
+The aging facility was sold and became corporate-owned in 1993, but layoffs continued as the city continued to falter – the inevitable shutdown drawing near.
 Drowning in debt, and following the collapse of a desperate “one-dollar sale” attempt: the hospital finally declared bankruptcy and shuttered for good in late 1995 – leaving its remaining 150 staff members jobless.

 Explore: We’ve made recon passes here over the years, but held-off attempting it due to having an even closer proximity to a cop shop than the late-great Dixie Square Mall.
 That proximity has, however, also kept most of the riff-raff out; and our patience recently paid-off upon finding an unsecured window that allowed us to jump-in right off the street.
 Seeming to take a page from a few notable Chicago hospitals that have closed, our entry put us in a moldy room full of what may contain patient records or some other kind of sensitive paperwork.
 More of which were later found in boxes, upstairs.

 For the next several hours, we owned the place…